Taylor Walls Preview, Player Props: Rays vs. Mariners

 Taylor Walls At The Plate

-- Walls is hitting .216 with 11 doubles, two triples, seven home runs and 36 walks.
+- Walls has 11 doubles, two triples, seven home runs and 37 walks while hitting .213.

-- Walls enters this game on a four-game hitting streak.
-In his last games, he's hitting .353.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.